 Finding: The Plan conforms to the Bend Development Code as the Projects and expenditures proposed in the Plan conform to the requirements in the Bend Development Code and support the types of uses allowed in the zoning present in the Area.
-The Project will support development of a multi-unit apartment complex that the City has approved under application number PLSPR20220819.
-This development will be required to comply with the provisions of BDC Chapter 3.4, Public Improvement Standards, and other provisions of the Bend Development Code to provide sufficient public infrastructure to serve the development.
-The proposal includes the build-out of an undeveloped site, in a generally developed area.
+The Project will support development of a multi-unit apartment complex that the City has approved under application number PLSPR20220465.
+This development has been required to comply with the provisions of BDC Chapter 3.4, Public Improvement Standards, and other provisions of the Bend Development Code to provide sufficient public infrastructure to serve the development.
+The proposal includes the build-out of an undeveloped site, in an undeveloped area.